adi90x/rancher-active-proxy/README.md

 If you want an RAP instance to only publish some specific containers/service, you can start the RAP container with environment variable `RAP_NAME = example`
-In that situation, all containers to be publish by this instance of RAP should have a label `rap.rap_name = example`
+In that situation, all containers to be publish by this instance of RAP should have a label `rap.rap_name = example` If a container should be publish by several RAP instance just use a label matching regex like `rap.rap_name = internal,external` to be publish by RAP instance named `internal` or `external`

 ***